 People get very disappointed when newly purchasedgutterguards cause the water to overshoot.

 Disappointment increases proportionately to the thousands of dollars spent.
-The more they spend, the higher the disappointment whenguttersfail to perform.
+The more they spend on leaf guards, the higher the disappointment whenguttersfail to perform.